pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/cross-union.md

        /pfs/B/3.txt
 ```

-In cross inputs, you cannot specify the same `name` to the combined
+**Note:** In cross inputs, if you use the `name` field, your two
-input repositories or name collisions might occur.
-Both directories are
-visible during the processing.
+inputs cannot have the same name.
+This could cause file system collisions.

 **See Also:**